 AtoN Load Overview

+When determining the total electrical loads for a system, the following questions needs to be answered:

+What needs power?

+Identification of equipment and on which system

+How much power?

+Identification of the power need for each item in each mode of operation.

+How long it needs?

+Any character, duty cycle, during the periods of operations

+When it needs it?

+Daily, seasonal, weather dependant, traffic dependant, on demand,

 The first task in establishing the total electrical load is to estimate the length of time that each load will be operating.
 Estimating the length of time that a load is operating should be as accurate as possible, noting that, if the AtoN is operating only at night, the length of operating time will vary with the seasons.

 A small error in estimating load operating time will be cumulative day after day, magnifying the error over the year.
 This could be critical for installations at high latitudes.
 If detailed information is not available, the "worst case" situation can be considered and the system designed for the longest winter night.